Greetings and salutations everyone and welcome to another blog here on BlueCollarBlueShirts.com. Any news?

 In other words, I won’t be “live tweeting” this game as I normally do (and have been doing for the past 11-years or so) – but if you’re a West Coast reader – then follow some of my “live” game thoughts three-hours after the fact on the Tweet-Tweet machine over @NYCTHEMIC.

 And expect the Rangers vs. Bolts GAME REVIEW blog to be posted sometime at 4AM Thursday morning.

 Do you want to support such dedication?

 PLUGS TIME!
 (Buy a book and support my Rangers’ induced therapy bills.
 After all, I don’t run ads on this site!)

-My fourth title and tenth book is now available for preorder!
+My fourth title and tenth book is now available!

-“The Top 100 Villains of New York Rangers History,” is now available for preorder.
+“The Top 100 Villains of New York Rangers History,” is now available for sale!

 For complete information, please visit: https://bluecollarblueshirts.com/rangerkillers/

 My second plug of tonight’s blog – the mandatory plug for my book, “The New York Rangers Rink of Honor and the Rafters of Madison Square Garden.”

 As mentioned previously, the book is now available in hardcover, in paperback and in Kindle formats.
 To purchase a copy of the book, visit this link: